Category Archives: battery management system

 MAYBES

-Rocks sliders/steps and maybe a small front LED lightbar on the Roo bar.
+Rocks sliders/steps (now done) and maybe a small front LED lightbar on the Roo bar (now done).
 Still thinking about a Redarc EGT and Boost gauge as well.
 EDIT: rock sliders and a 20 inch Viper lightbar were installed, see separate posts.

 UPDATE